cfac ba bba ccbcbbae

 Article continues below advertisement

-While in San Francisco, Rican was shot, resulting in her having multiple surgeries.
-Forced to be inside while recovering, Rican began to have a new perspective on her career and life.
-So, with nothing but time on her hands, she is taking music seriously, recording for at least four hours daily, grinding.
-During that time, she began to find her voice and homed in on her craft.
+While in San Francisco, Rican was shot, resulting in her having to undergo multiple surgeries.
+Forced to be inside while recovering, Rican began to develop a new perspective on her career and life.
+With nothing but time on her hands, she began taking music seriously, recording for at least four hours daily, grinding.
+During that time, she began to find her voice and honed in on her craft.

 Article continues below advertisement

-I asked her whether she feels pressure to represent Charm City, given that there are few artists from Baltimore to break out into mainstream hip-hop.
-Rican doesn't view it as pressure but as an open lane for her to slide in and continue to do what she does for her city.
+Although few artists from Baltimore break out into mainstream hip-hop, Rican says that alone serves as an open lane for her to slide in and continue to do what she does for her city.

-Rican has big plans.
-She does not view herself as some short-term fad, a here today gone tomorrow type of artist.
+And Rican has big plans.
+She doesn't view herself as some short-term fad, a here today gone tomorrow type of artist.
 She sees herself having longevity in the game and one day having her name mentioned alongside the names of those she idolizes.

 Article continues below advertisement